vossisboss/wagtail/docs/getting_started/tutorial.md

    The way to do this varies by platform—see Pillow's [platform-specific installation instructions](https://pillow.readthedocs.org/en/latest/installation.html#external-libraries).
 ```
+[//]: <> (I assume thise was in important because people keep missing it but I could be wrong.)

 ### Create and activate a virtual environment

 We recommend using a virtual environment, which isolates installed dependencies from other projects.
 This tutorial uses [`venv`](https://docs.python.org/3/tutorial/venv.html), which is packaged with Python 3.

 **On Windows** (cmd.exe):